DigitalSilo/digitalsilo.github.io/_pages/home.md

 feature_row_right3:
   - image_path: /assets/images/fast.png
-    title: Run in a random order, queued or deferred
+    title: Flexible performance
-    excerpt: Digital Silo facilitates running grains in any order, or lines them up one by one when needed, or defers their execution to another time or day!
-It depends on how the grains' JSON payloads are declared and the silo figures out their execution pattern.
-Digital Silo can run grains without any specific order, while queue another batch, or defer another set's execution; all these organizations are independent of each other.
+    excerpt: Digital Silo is a collection of independent tasks.
+It is flexible enough to accommodate the fulfillment instructions by facilitating running grains in any order, lining them up, or deferring each grain's process to the future.
     url: digital-silo-grain-processing
     btn_label: "Read More"
     btn_class: "btn--primary"